 Ramadhan is the month in which the Holy Book of Muslims and a true guideline for the whole of humanity was revealed.

 The Quran Kareem, itself says that,

 شَهْرُ رَمَضَانَ ٱلَّذِىٓ أُنزِلَ فِيهِ ٱلْقُرْءَانُ هُدًى لِّلنَّاسِ وَبَيِّنَٰتٍ مِّنَ ٱلْهُدَىٰ وَٱلْفُرْقَانِ

 The month of Ramadhan [is that] in which was revealed the Qur’an, a guidance for the people and clear proofs of guidance and criterion. – Surah Baqarah, Ayah 185

 A cheerful festival that the whole Muslim community celebrates at the end of Ramadan as a bounty of “fasting” the whole month and trying to be a true worshiper and a complete submission of Almighty Allah.

-Fitrana is a “finite” donation for the deserving, and it is identical to food (dates, wheat, barley, resins, millet), which has to be pay according to affordability.
+Fitrana is a “finite” donation for the deserving, and it is identical to food (dates, wheat, barley, resins, millet), which has to be paid according to affordability.
 The amount is approximately 2.25 kg of mentioned food above, per member of a family, and it is paid by the guardian of the family.

-Muslims, all over the world, regardless of their language, ethnicity, living style, hail Ramdhan with tremendous enthusiasm and with full of Eman (ایمان).
+Muslims, all over the world, regardless of their language, ethnicity, or living style, hail Ramdhan with tremendous enthusiasm and with full of Eman (ایمان).